TrackPilot

 What is TrackPilot?

-TrackPilot is an AI-friendly CLI and importable ESM library for driving YouTrack Cloud.
-It reads issue specs, creates and updates tasks, comments, searches, logs work, and generates release diffs by extracting issue IDs from git history.
+TrackPilot is an MCP server for YouTrack Cloud — also usable as a CLI and an importable ESM library.
+It reads issue specs, creates and updates tasks (with full custom-field, type, assignee, tag, and link support), comments, searches, logs work, dry-runs commands, and generates release diffs from git history.
+The MCP surface exposes 14 tools with full parity to the CLI and library.

 How do I install TrackPilot?